 Annuities (guaranteed income)

-You can receive a guaranteed income for life by buying an annuity with your pension savings.
+You can receive a guaranteed income for life by buying a lifetime annuity with your pension savings.
 These are relatively straightforward to manage.

 How an annuity works